fraigo/javascript-midi-player/README.md

 ## MIDIPlayer reference

-**new MIDIPlayer(fileInput)**
+**new MIDIPlayer(source)**

 Create a new MIDIPlayer object.
+You can use:
-You can use the file input id or a file input DOM element.
+    * A file input id or a file input DOM element reference
+    * A file/blob reference
+    * An URL (must pass CORS policy for external domains)

 **MIDIPlayer.play()**